Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 slug: /set-up-an-experiment
 ---

-### Hardware set up

-1. Ensure the LEDs and photodiodes are placed deep in their respective pockets, and the caps are placed on the ends of the pockets.

 :::info
-Before starting any activities, it's useful to run a _self test_ to confirm that your Pioreactors are all working as expected.
+Before starting an experiment, it's useful to run a _self test_ to confirm that your Pioreactors are all working as expected.
 [How to run a self-test.](/user-guide/running-self-test)
 :::

 ### Creating an experiment